Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 In each case, there are several steps of validation and review that need to be baked into each process.
 With Qntrl’s visual workflow editor, literally anyone can build out the exact steps required.

-Here’s an example of an onboarding workflow in Qntrl.
+Here’s an example of an purchase approval workflow in Qntrl.

 Each step in the series of tasks is clearly defined in a series of stages (white boxes), connected by transitions (turquoise boxes), and parallel transitions (orange boxes).
 Drill down into each stage to the set of conditions that need to be followed before, during, and after any transition.